ccorcos/js-avl-tree/README.md

 ## To Do

+- Transaction shouldn't commit.
+It just holds all the stuff.
+  - store.commit(transaction) is what we want instead.
+- namespaced key-value store with namespaced transactions as well.

 - use key-value storage as the basis for everything.
   - construct indexstorage from key-value storage.
   - construct head-storage.